PanosGriziotis/Unibot/README.md

 Step1:

 Use `rasa train` to train a new model.
-I you want to use the already train model skip this step.
+I you want to use the pre-trained model skip this step.

 Step2: